codacy/codacy-example-tool/README.md

 #### Structure

-* To run the tool we provide the configuration file, `/.codacyrc`, with the language to run and optional parameters your tool might need.
+* In order to run the tool, it's necessary to include a configuration file [`/.codacyrc`](#structure-of-the-codacyrc-file), containing information about the language and potential additional parameters.
 * The source code to be analysed will be located in `/src`, meaning that when provided in the configuration, the file paths are relative to `/src`.